Rozapz/UFOs/README.md

 ## Overview of Project

-The purpose of this study is to creat a website using HTML and CSS to present a table of UFO sightings.
-The table can be filtered and the background Javascript code is responsible to generate the new table.
-The final website is shown in the next figure.
+The purpose of this study is to create a website using HTML and CSS to present a table of UFO sightings.
+The table can be filtered and the background Javascript code is responsible for generating the new table.
+The final website is shown in the following figure.

 ![UFO sightings](Images/website_pic.PNG)

 ## Results:
-To use the website start by using the input box on left corner of the website.
-Put the country code name, state, city or a date to filter the data.
+To use the website start by using the input box on the left corner of the website.
+Put the country code name, state, city, or date to filter the data.
 For countries and states, use their alpha codes.
-A sample of the input parameter is given for San diego, California (ca) and United States (us).
+A sample of the input parameter is given for San Diego, California (ca), and United States (us).

 ![filter_input_box](Images/filter_box.PNG)